KahWee - Web Development, AI Tools & Tech Trends

 (Disclaimer: I work in the advertising industry which uses Flash for ads.)

-Chrome made the announcement that coming December, Chrome 55 will disable Flash by default and you'll be prompted to enable Flash.
-This changes the game for a lot of advertising companies and publishing house that still rely on Flash to serve video.
+Chrome 55 will disable Flash by default this December.
+Users will be prompted to enable Flash per site.
+This changes the game for advertising companies and publishers still relying on Flash to serve video.

 Here's the blog post: